Priyanxxhiiii/CPU-Scheduling-Algorithms/README.md

 - In this algorithm, every process gets executed cyclically.
 This means that processes that have their burst time remaining after the expiration of the time quantum are sent back to the ready state and wait for their next turn to complete the execution until it terminates.
 This processing is done in FIFO order which suggests that processes are executed on a first-come, first-serve basis.

+- The variable quantum allows the algorithm to be more efficient as it allows the CPU to spend more time on shorter processes and less time on longer ones.
+This can help to minimize the average waiting time for processes.
+Additionally, it also helps to avoid the issue of starvation, which occurs when a process with a long burst time prevents other processes from executing.

 - #### How does the Round Robin Algorithm Work?
     1. All the processes are added to the ready queue.